THE APPEARANCE OF WOOD DETERMINES ITS GRADE

 - Common wood (No. 1 and No. 2) has more natural characteristics such as knots and color variations than either clear or select grades, and often is chosen because of these natural features and the character they bring to a room.
 No. 1 Common has a varied appearance, light and dark colors, knots, streaks and wormholes.
 No. 2 Common is rustic in appearance and emphasizes all wood characteristics of the species.

-- First Grade Beech, Birch & Hard Maple Shall have the face practically free of all defects, but the natural color of the wood shall not be consider a defect.
+- First Grade Beech, Birch & Hard Maple will have the face practically free of all defects, but the natural color of the wood shall not be consider a defect.
 The highest standard grade, combines appearance and durability.

-- Second Grade Beech, Birch & Hard Maplea floor with varying wood characteristics and colors to include distinct color variations, numerous Streaks, stained Sapwood, sound Knots, and Checks.
+- Second Grade Beech, Birch & Hard Maple a floor with varying wood characteristics and colors to include distinct color variations, numerous Streaks, stained Sapwood, sound Knots, and Checks.
 All defects must readily fill.

 - Third Grade Beech, Birch & Hard Maple must be of such character as will lay and give a good serviceable floor.
 The wood must be firm, Serviceable and may contain all defects common Maple Pieces with 1/4 full Tongue admitted.
 Third Grade will not admit-Knot Holes over 3/8" in diameter or unsound Knots where the unsound portion is over 1" in diameter; Voids on Ends or Edge; or Shake, Hear Checks, badly Split Ends and Imperfections in Manufacture which would materially impair the serviceability of the floor.

-TYPES OF CUTS
+DIFFERENT TYPES OF FLOORING CUTS